Skin Care for Sun Damaged Face: Quick Recovery Secrets!

 • Zinc oxide or titanium dioxide (good for sensitive skin)

-Sunscreen is available in gel, cream, or serum form, so choose according to your skin.
+Sunscreen is available in gel, cream, or serum, so choose the one that suits your skin type.

 Reapplication And Proper Coverage